Navjotbians/recommendation-system/README.md

 Orignal dataset contains total of 366 tables, one table for each day.
 Each row of the table represents a session and columns contains the detailed information about the session.
 Details on table schema and columns can be found here [BigQuery table schema](https://support.google.com/analytics/answer/3437719?hl=en)

 ## Data Pre-processing
 Mostly for e-commerce, we don't get explicit feedback from the users, like rating on the product.
-So we consider ratings here as a time spent by user on checking the details of the product on web page.
+So we consider ratings here as a time spent by user on checking the details of the product on web page. <br>
 [Processed data can be download from here](https://drive.google.com/drive/folders/1hjyAcf3whkc1SZMvGmTmlktxEqBu55JP?usp=sharing)